Easy shrimp noodle soup is the best soup for crazy weeknight dinners. With some meal prep, soup is ready in less than 15 minutes.

 With homemade stock you have the flexibility of seasoning it to your liking, especially salt.
 Noodle soup is basically noodles in stock and a good flavorful stock is a key to a tasty noodle soup.
-So for this soup, a simple stock is the best hence do not load your stock pot with a variety of herbs and veggies.
+So for this soup, a simple stock is the best.
+Hence, do not load your stock pot with a variety of herbs and veggies.
 Just onion, ginger, scallions go a long way and I make chicken or goat stock at home.

-Which Noodles to use for Noodle Soup?
+Which Noodles to use?

 Use any noodles that you have in your pantry.
 Egg noodles, hakka noodles, ramen and even fresh noodles work for this soup.
 Though I listed 3 oz of dry noodles in the recipe, adjust the quantity depending on your appetite.

 - Heat stock.